-If you like having a pleasant tour of the Regional Capital beautiful town of Basel Switzerland then it’s advisable to travel to Colmar in France.
+If you like having a pleasant tour of the Regional Capital beautiful town of Basel, Switzerland, then it’s advisable to travel to Colmar in France.
 Just an hour's drive from Basel, Colmar is a town that has influences of both French and Germans, history and Gothic structures.
 Contemplating art lovers, historical site enthusiasts, or lovers of picturesque cobblestone alleyways, the town of Colmar does not disappoint.

 In this blog, we will help you plan your ideal Basel to Colmar day trip by telling you where you want to go and what you would like to see, what food to eat and useful tips.